Antidepressants - Uses

 - conditions where a nerve becomes trapped, such as sciatica

 Antidepressants are used to treat cases of chronic pain that don't involve nerves.
-This is
+This is non-neuropathic pain.
+But they're thought to be less effective for this purpose.

 TCAs, SSRIs and SNRIs are also used to treat chronic non-neuropathic pain.